 Born in San Diego, California, where his dad was an FBI agent, Mark moved at an early age and grew up in Portland, Oregon, where he gained love for books, the outdoors and politics.
 Mark worked his way through college while pursuing an undergraduate degree in economics at Brigham Young University (BYU).
 After spending two years in Latin America on a mission for the Mormon Church, Mark returned to BYU and earned his economics Master’s Degree in 1972.

 Following graduation, Mark moved and spent three years as an economist for the Central Intelligence Agency (CIA) at CIA headquarters in Langley, Virginia.
 It was at CIA headquarters in Langley, Virginia where Mark began developing his research know-how, as well as building his vast network of Washington sources that include congressman and other insiders.

-In 1973 he married his lovely wife Jo Ann, who gave up a four-year scholarship to move to Washington, DC.
-(She finally graduated as a 4.0 valedictorian from Rollins College in 1988).
-They are the parents of five children.
+In 1973, Mark married his lovely wife Jo Ann, who gave up a four-year scholarship to move to Washington, DC.
+(Jo Ann later returned to her studies and finally graduated as a 4.0 valedictorian from Rollins College in 1988.)

+Mark and Jo Ann are the parents of five children.
 In 1984, the year of George Orwell’s celebrated fictional account of Big Brother, Mark and Jo Ann moved their family to Nassau, the Bahamas, where they spent two glorious years.
 In addition to their investment writing and saving on taxes, they acted in local plays, went sailing and enjoyed the beach.
-“Living in the Bahamas actually improved my ability to analyze the financial markets.”
+Mark insists that living in the Bahamas actually improved his ability to analyze the financial markets.

 After living briefly in London, England, the Skousen family moved to Winter Park, Florida, where Mark was appointed Adjunct Professor of Economics and Finance at Rollins College.
 Students often recognized him driving around campus in his restored 1958 MGA convertible.